-Below are pictures of my second hair transplant procedure with Dr. Matthew Huebner of Natural Transplants in Fort Lauderdale, Fla. on November 11, 2015.
+Below are pictures of my second hair transplant procedure on November 11, 2015.

 The procedure lasted around 5 hours and was a very comfortable and relaxing experience.
 Throughout the surgery I was awake and talking and experienced very little pain or discomfort and was the only patient that day.

-Dr. Huebner moved 36.675 square centimeters of tissue which yielded about 6,500 total hairs considering when you take out the old scar you won’t get as much hair.
+I had 36.675 square centimeters of tissue moved, which yielded about 6,500 total hairs considering when you take out the old scar you won’t get as much hair.

 The second procedure was basically the same as my first time in 2014.
 I had my hairline lowered and straightened out and had my temporal peaks built out again.
 I opted to have the first scar removed with the new donor strips because the first scar didn’t correctly heal because of my intense weight training habits.

 I opted to shave my head this time as the surgery goes faster and is easier for the surgeon to work with a clear path to place the grafts.